 The Southern Oscillation Index (SOI), defined as the normalized difference in surface pressure between Tahiti, French Polynesia and Darwin, Australia, is a measure of the strength of the trade winds, which have a component of flow from regions of high to low pressure.

-High SOI (large pressure difference) is associated with stronger than normal trade winds and La Niña conditions, and low SOI (smaller pressure difference) is associated with weaker than normal trade winds and El Niño conditions.
+High SOI (large pressure difference) is associated with stronger than normal trade winds and La Niña conditions, and the opposite: a low SOI (smaller pressure difference) is associated with weaker than normal trade winds and El Niño conditions.
 The terms ENSO and ENSO cycle are used to describe the full range of variability observed in the Southern Oscillation Index, including both El Niño and La Niña events.

+La Niña is a naturally occurring oceanic cycle that produces an expanding high pressure system with colder than normal sea surface temperatures (SSTs) in the equatorial Pacific Ocean whereas El Niño is associated with a low pressure system and warmer than normal SSTs.
 Each warming and cooling cycle of the tropical Pacific surface waters will have specific effects on weather in the Pacific area and probably on a larger scale too and it is discussed on major points below.

 Creates an increase of warm moist air resulting in rainfall in the east Pacific with its effect stronger in South than in North America.
 Especially in the winter months.
 Warm and drier winter months can be expected in North America.
 Following summer months will be warmer and wetter too.
 Hurricanes are less active too when El Niño is around.
+Stronger outgassing of oceanic CO2 can be expected too especially in combination with low pressure areas.

 Africa can also expect wetter than normal rain seasons between March and May.
 Northern Europe will experience warmer and wetter winters in contrary to middle and Southern Europe.